recsys-benchmark/DaisyRec-v2.0/README.md

 ## TODO list

-- [ ] optimize code for performance
+- [ ] optimize code for execution effiency
-- [ ] weight initialization interface
-- [ ] optimizer initialization interface
+- [ ] improve the modularity and scalability of the code (e.g., initializer, optimizer)
-- [ ] a more friendly tuner
+- [ ] a more friendly GUI tuner
-- [ ] make sure Item2vec work as expected
+- [ ] Check Item2vec

 ## Cite